Here are some key items to consider when preparing artwork:

 - The USPS has a myriad of regulations regarding mailers.
 If you are unsure of what applies to your project, please contact us and we will assist in avoiding potential problems.

 Be sure to visit the FAQ section for additional tips and insight.
-If you have questions, please call Rich or Duane at 609-695-6485 and we will be happy to assist.
+If you have questions, please call Rich at 609-695-6485 and we will be happy to assist.